yinpengji/scratchx/README.md

 - BluetoothWSServer: The Bluetooth connection Server in the middle.
 Using Bluetooth to connect a "BT04-A" on Arduino.
 Also containing a WebSocket server to connect to the ScratchX extention.
 - ScratchX: The Scrach Extension.
 It uses websocket to connect with the BluetoothWSServer.

+# Usage

+1. Start Arudino, make sure the bluetooth started.
+2. Start the websocket server.
+3. Load the scratch extention from ScratchX.

 # Why doing this

 My 7 years old son took one programming class in Apple store.
 In the calss all the children used sphero https://www.sphero.com/ and an IDE likes Scratch to learn how to programming.
 They practiced how to use those programming blocks to control a sphero bot to work out a maze.